tlberglund/anxious-cows/README.md

 1. Have [Leiningen installed](https://github.com/technomancy/leiningen#installation)
 2. Clone this repo
+3. Check out the relevant branch shown below
-3. Run `lein clsjbuild once` from the root of the repo
+4. Run `lein clsjbuild once` from the root of the repo
-4. Open `index.html`
+5. Open `index.html`
-4. Profit
+6. Profit

 ## Branches